-The fair values of cash and cash equivalents, trade receivables, other receivables, receivable and payable to affiliated companies and accounts payable and accrued expenses are approximately equal to their carrying amounts due to the short-term nature of the transaction.
+The fair values of cash and cash equivalents, trade receivables (except installment contract receivables), other receivables, receivable and payable to affiliated companies and accounts payable and accrued expenses are approximately equal to their carrying amounts due to the short-term nature of the transaction.

-The fair values of customers' deposits and loans payable are based on the discounted value of future cash flows using the applicable rates for similar types of loans and receivables as of reporting date.
-The discount rates used range from 6.14% to 7.09% in 2011, 8.00% to 10.00% in 2010 and 8.0% to 10.10% in 2009.
+The fair values of installment contract receivables, customers' deposits and loans payable are based on the discounted value of future cash flows using the applicable rates for similar types of loans and receivables as of reporting date.
+The discount rates used range from 5.5% to 7.0% in 2012 and 6.14% to 7.09% in 2011.